hm00081/metaphorVis/README.md

 The structure of Sankey diagram data is largely composed of node properties and link properties.
 An example organization of the properties of a node into data is presented below.

-## Node defining the sub-elements that constitute the taxonomy

 nodes: [
-{name: ’person’,
+// Node defining the sub-elements that constitute the taxonomy {name: ’person’,
 type: ’Target’,
 subtype: ’0’,
 number: 0
 },

-## Node defining the collected 60 sentiment visualization cases
+//Node defining the collected 60 sentiment visualization cases {name: ’CAA20’,

-{name: ’CAA20’,
 type: ’Paper’,
 number: 100